folkertdev/rust-rfcs/text/3720-labeled-match.md

     }
 }

-'top: match dispatch!() {
+loop match dispatch!() {
     DO_HALT => break 'top val,
     DO_INC => {
         val += 1;
-        continue 'top dispatch!();
+        continue dispatch!();
     DO_DEC => {
         val -= 1;
-        continue 'top dispatch!();
+        continue dispatch!();
     }
     DO_MUL2 => {
         val *= 2;
-        continue 'top dispatch!();
+        continue dispatch!();
     }
     DO_DIV2 => {
         val /= 2;
-        continue 'top dispatch!();
+        continue dispatch!();
     }
     DO_ADD7 => {
         val += 7;
-        continue 'top dispatch!();
+        continue dispatch!();
     }
     DO_NEG => {
         val = -val;
-        continue 'top dispatch!();
+        continue dispatch!();
     }
     _ => unreachable!(), // or unreachable_unchecked()
 }
 ```

 In the current PoC implementation each `continue` will duplicate the match, leading to the branch prediction behavior that makes computed goto attractive.
-However, it is not currently clear that this desugaring will be kept when the next branch is not compile-time known.
+However, it is not currently clear that this desugaring will be kept for non-const `continue <operand>`.

 ## improve MIR optimizations

 In theory, more sophisticated analysis of the MIR should be able to optimize the "loop + match" pattern into a collection of unconditional jumps.
-We've seen that it's not capable of performing this optimization today, but if it could, then from a performance perspective maybe labeled match would not be needed.
+We've seen that it's not capable of performing this optimization today, but if it could, then from a performance perspective maybe `loop match` would not be needed.

 While improvements to rust's MIR passes (or even a whole new IR that is better suited to optimization) are certainly possible, limitations are: